chri3i/Ruvaak-Readme/.github/Ruvaak_Modifications.md

 ### Combat Behavior Mods

-**Straight forward: DO NOT TOUCH an of that unless you know exactly what you are doing.** Ruvaak uses a combination of something like six combat behavior mods and you will end up with weird animations and all sorts of problems if you don't do it right.
+**Straight forward: DO NOT TOUCH any of that unless you know exactly what you are doing.** Ruvaak uses a combination of something like six combat behavior mods and you will end up with weird animations and all sorts of problems if you don't do it right.